superjer/stayhomerow/README.md

 stayhomerow
 ===========

-Key sequence mappings for X11 that allow you to type difficult keys without leaving the home row.
+Key sequences for X11 that allow you to type difficult keys without leaving the home row.

 About